ADHD and piano competitions

 So why not share student images and videos online?
 When considering this question, we need to firstly understand that there’s a big difference between:

-• public publishing: for example, on YouTube, Instagram, Facebook, or a teacher’s public website, and
+• public publishing: for example on YouTube, Instagram, Facebook, or a teacher/school/festival/etc website

-• private sharing: such as in a secure, password-protected web space, or a private WhatsApp group.
+• private publishing: such as in a secure, password-protected web space, or a private WhatsApp group

 This article pertains particularly to publishing or sharing media on public platforms, explores the reasons that so many professionals are opposed to this practice, and highlights the legal, ethical, and professional concerns that parents and teachers should all understand and mitigate if sharing student videos or images online publicly.